seyong/csc428A2Starter/README.md

 First, make sure you have npm installed on your test machine (e.g., a laptop or a desktop).
-If you haven't installed it on your test machine, follow instructions here: https://www.npmjs.com/get-npm
+If you haven't installed it on your test machine, follow instructions here: https://www.npmjs.com/get-npm and try 'npm install' to install all the necessary librareis.

 Second, after you have installed npm successfully, in the project directory, you can run:
 ### `npm start`